glutesha/picomorse/README.md

 Decode Morse and type out actual letters on your PC.
 Useful when combined with a keyboard typing test.
 Use the ```BUTTON_CAPS_PIN``` to switch between upper/lower case letters, and the ```BUTTON_LANGUAGE_PIN``` to switch between languages.
 ## Technologies
-The whole project is written entirely in C++ and the Arduino framework with no additional libraries.
-As simple as that.
+The whole project is written entirely in C++ and the Arduino framework.